 I think the rationalisation for this is that the powers of the 34 sentai belong to the Earth, and as such it wouldn't be right to keep them.
 Maybe the powers of the keys can be harnessed and made into new Transformation Trinkets?
 Or it could just be Honour Before Reason, which would actually show some good Character Development for the group.

-In the Timeranger tribute keep in mind how the temple was destroyed before the Gokaigers interfered via Time travel,also keep in my Domon Jr. and Honami were taken to safety by Gai who wasn't there in the past to defend them...so there might have been a little more to Domon's sadness in the beggining and tears at the end of the episode.
+In the Timeranger tribute, keep in mind ON how the temple was destroyed before the Gokaigers interfered via Time travel.
+Also, keep in mind that Domon Jr. and Honami were taken to safety by Gai who wasn't there in the past to defend them so there might have been a little more to Domon's sadness in the beginning and tears at the end of the episode.

-That is sad but you also forget that inside the temple was Ninjaman's jar, the movie had 199 heroes but what happened to the 200th...Oh, Crap indeed
+That is sad but you also forgot that inside the temple was Ninjaman's jar, the movie had 199 heroes but what happened to the 200th...Oh, Crap! indeed.